sider/sider-docs/advanced-settings/private-dependencies.md

 ## Using SSH

-Currently, only a few analysis tools use SSH configuration.
+Currently, only a few analysis tools use an SSH configuration.

-* JavaScript tools use SSH via `npm install` to access private repository.
+* JavaScript tools use SSH via `npm install` to access private repositories.

-Other tools do not use SSH so adding SSH key for such tools are not needed at all.
+Other tools do not use SSH so adding an SSH key for such tools are not needed.